carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 Sign up
 -------

+There are two options to get an account on Phabricator.
+You can sign up immediately with one of the supported OAuth account types if you're comfortable with OAuth, but you can also email chandlerc@gmail.com to request an account to be created manually without using OAuth.
+We're working to get support in Phabricator to directly create new accounts, but currently this is a manual process.

-Sign up with one of the supported OAuth account types.
-If you use your Subversion user name as Phabricator user name, Phabricator will automatically connect your submits to your Phabricator user in the `Code Repository Browser`_.
+Note that if you use your Subversion user name as Phabricator user name, Phabricator will automatically connect your submits to your Phabricator user in the `Code Repository Browser`_.

 Requesting a review via the command line